Skip to main content

 If you're having trouble deciding how or if to tell your children, your healthcare team may be able to give you advice.
 You can also contact an Blood Cancer United Information Specialist (800-955-4572).

-When talking with children about cancer:
+Talking with children about cancer

 • Use words and ideas right for your children's ages.
 Provide them with information at a level that matches their ability to understand.